My Early Years

 After over a decade of trying major personal injury cases, I joined forces with Jim McGarry, one of my law school classmates.
-We have won over $1 billion in verdicts and settlements on behalf of thousands of accident victims, many of them catastrophically injured.
+We have won over $2 Billion dollars in verdicts and settlements on behalf of thousands of accident victims, many of them catastrophically injured.
 There is no more gratifying feeling than when a jury awards an accident victim compensation that will change his life forever.
 We have been lead counsel in several multi-plaintiff litigations.

-Representing WTC victims and survivors and the Zadroga Victim Compensation Fund
+Representing WTC Victims and Survivors and the 9/11 Zadroga Victim Compensation Fund

 In 2011, Attorney General Eric Holder, Jr. appointed esteemed attorney Sheila Birnbaum as the Fund’s Special Master.
 She was given the job of organizing efforts to reopen the VCF in order to provide compensation to all the first responders and local residents who were diagnosed with WTC-linked illnesses.

-Soon after the new VCF was up and running, peer-reviewed medical studies were published that linked dozens of cancers to the WTC toxic dust.
+Soon after the new VCF was up and running, peer-reviewed medical studies were published which linked dozens of cancers to the WTC toxic dust.
 The National Institute of Occupational Safety & Health (NIOSH) officially added over 60 cancers to the list of compensable illnesses.
-It was immediately apparent that Congress had not adequately funded the VCF and/or the WTC Health Program.
-It was clear to the medical community that the 70,000 patients who had registered with the WTC Health Program would require a lifetime of medical monitoring and treatment.
+It was immediately apparent that Congress had not adequately funded the VCF and or the WTC Health Program.
+It was clear to the medical community that the 70,000 patients who had registered with the WTC Health Program would require a life time of medical monitoring and treatment.

-For two years, Michael worked with NYC lawmakers, union leaders, comedian Jon Stewart (who shamed recalcitrant politicians) and 9/11 advocates to spread the word that a moral injustice was about to be done to the sick first responders and local residents.
+For two years, I worked with NYC lawmakers, union leaders, comedian Jon Stewart (who shamed recalcitrant politicians) and 9/11 advocates such as John Feal, to spread the word that a moral injustice was about to be done to the sick first responders and local residents.
 If the VCF wasn’t properly funded and extended, thousands of claimants would receive just 40% of what the VCF had promised them.
 Moreover, life-saving health care would stop for thousands of very sick people.
-The firm’s signature contribution to the extension efforts was a series of email blasts to the firm’s nearly 10,000 clients urging them to call their local politicians in Washington.
-Our clients called and the politicians finally listened.
-On December 18, 2015, Congress voted to reauthorize and extend the VCF.
+My law firm’s signature contribution to the extension efforts was a series of email blasts to the firm’s nearly 10,000 clients urging them to call their local Congressmen and Senators who represented them in Congress.
+Our clients, who lived all over the country, incessantly called their representatives’ offices in D.C. and back home.
+The politicians finally listened.
+On December 18, 2015 Congress voted to re-authorize and extend the VCF.
 It provided an additional $4.8 billion to assure that current VCF claimants receive their entire VCF award and so people who are diagnosed with WTC cancers in the next five years are able to receive compensation as well.
 Moreover, the reauthorization provided $3 billion to the WTC Health Program to ensure that it will remain open and continue to provide medical care for the next 75 years.

+At this point, the VCF has been extended to December 18,2020.
 We will continue to fight to extend the VCF long after 2020, so that people who desperately need assistance are not left to shoulder their burdens alone.
-Every day there’s another client calling our office, saying that although they can’t work, thanks to their Zadroga VCF award, they can pay off their loans and send their kids to college.
-Despite their illnesses, they now have financial security.
+Every day new people in the 9/11 community call us to report that they have been diagnosed with cancer or that their spouse has passed away.
+What makes our work so gratifying is the appreciation that our clients extend to us.
+It feels wonderful knowing that our efforts have led to thousands of people obtaining financial security for their families.
 It is very gratifying to know that we have had such a meaningful impact on our clients’ lives.

-To read more about Michael’s legal career, read an article about him that appeared in Public Justice Magazine.
+To read more about my legal career, please feel free to read an article about me that appeared in Public Justice Magazine.

 For a free personal injury or World Trade Center consultation with Michael Barasch, call 844.302.8312 or contact us online.